SimonSchmidt1/Game_Registration_Portal/README.md

 Set `VITE_API_URL` in frontend `.env` (or environment) to the backend URL (e.g. http://localhost:8000).

-### Project Creation Rules
+### Project Creation & Editing Rules
-Scrum Master of a team may create projects.
+- **Creation**: Scrum Master of a team may create projects.
 Team membership & role checked via pivot `team_user.role_in_team`.
+- **Editing**: Scrum Master of the project's team may edit their projects.
+Authorization is verified on each update request.
+Files can be replaced (old files are deleted when new ones are uploaded) or preserved if not changed.

 ### Rating Logic
 - First POST to `/rate` creates rating.